Heartbeat, failover and quorum in a Windows or Linux cluster

 When there is a network isolation, the behavior with a dedicated replication network is:

-- a dedicated replication network is implemented on a private network (for example by a direct Ethernet link between both nodes),
+- a dedicated replication network is implemented on a private network,

 - heartbeats on the production network are lost (isolated network),